The History of Ancient Oracles and Pre Modern Spiritualism

 ORACLES, SEERS & SOOTHSAYERS

-Many ancient civilisations had their prophets and oracles that people looking for answers to specific questions could consult.
+Many ancient civilizations had their prophets and oracles that people looking for answers to specific questions could consult.
 Greece is particularly famous for its outstanding Oracles, especially those at Delphi; the Hebrew Religion had its prophets and the Romans, their Soothsayers.

 Ritual is very important and it is something to regret that it is so often dismissed today in an effort to prove to people that consulting with the spirit is a normal everyday affair.
 The Oracular rituals prepared the mind as well as cleansing the body and if more preparation was undertaken today, whether or not it be in the form of a ritual, the easier will be the attunement and the purer the message.
 The slaughter of lambs is not, of course, recommended.

 A lot of the information received by the Oracles was symbolic in nature and great care had to be taken to ensure that it was accurately interpreted.
-It must be pointed out, however, that the proof of the pudding is always in the eating and if the Oracles, Prophets and Soothsayers were not ‘delivering the goods’ they would not have existed as long as they did.
+It must be pointed out, however, that the proof of the pudding is always in the eating and if the Oracles, Prophets, and Soothsayers were not ‘delivering the goods’ they would not have existed as long as they did.
 They still exist today, by other names maybe, but the information is still received and still has to be transmitted to the recipient as accurately as possible.

 Other methods of divination, some of which are still used today, are: